ajosedev/knowledge/notes/20211203043448-responsive-props.md

 - Easier to understand when values wanted is less than the total amount of breakpoints
 - Easier to add new breakpoints

+The implementation can be augmented in several ways in an effort to keep the code DRY. e.g. rather than using an object as a lookup table to design tokens, use a callback so that complex CSS declarations can be made.

 [[components]]
 [[css]]
 [[designsystem]]